scott-materials/intromatsci/docs/Module 1/1 Atoms.md

 ## Atomic shell structure

-One of the most foundational ideas that informs atomic structure is the Pauli ex
+One of the most foundational ideas that informs atomic structure is the Pauli exclusion principle.